gnawali55/Git-repo/README.md

 Git
-Hello I am learning Github
+Hello I am learning Github.
+It is exciting!